Here we’ll guide you through building a simple race to get you comfortable with how Zone4 Timing works.

 So far all the results sets we have created have been private results, meaning they are only visible to signed in users.

 If you would like to see what the results would look for the public you can select Publish & Print and select Post to Zone4.ca.
-Don’t worry, selecting this option will not make them visible on zone4.ca!
+Don’t worry, selecting this option will not make them publicly visible on zone4.ca!

-Selecting the URL will open a window with public results.
+Clicking on the URL will open a window with public results.

 Next we will go to the Timing page.
 This is where you will spend most of your time during a race since it will give you the most information about what is happening on course and help you keep track of racers during your race.